Skip to main content

 Use cases

-I could probably think of a million uses for this if someone locked me in a cell and forced me to do so.
-It would be the most boring Saw sequel since Saw V.
+I could probably think of a million other uses for this if someone locked me in a cell and forced me to do so.

 • Showing a search button next to a search input that would otherwise search as you type

-• Similarly, showing a submit button for a form that would otherwise do a fetch after input, change, or blur events
+• Showing a submit button for a form that would otherwise do a fetch after input, change, or blur events

 • Hiding loading spinners